JazerBarclay/Ubuntu-18.04-Server-Setup/README.md

 groupadd dev
 ```

-## Update the sudoers file to include " %wheel ALL=(ALL) ALL " and " Defaults rootpw "
+## Update the sudoers file
-I add the new wheel group back to the sudoers file.
-Defaults rootpw will make all sudo commands require the root password rather than the users password.
+I add the new wheel group back to the sudoers file `%wheel ALL=(ALL) ALL`. `Defaults rootpw` will make all sudo commands require the root password rather than the users password.
 I set this on servers for a separate level of security.
 ```
 vim /etc/sudoers
 ```